standthis/SimpleCacheSim/part2.md

 consideration include cache size, split vs. unified L1, number cache size, split vs. unified L1, number of levels and design trade-offs like a bigger cache vs. a smaller but faster cache.
-The aim of this experiment is to analyse the effects of these different design trade-offs on performance, namely the total elapsed time as this indicates improved performance under the given synthetic workload.
+The aim of this experiment is to analyse the effects of these different design trade-offs on performance, namely the total elapsed time as this indicates an important metric for performance under the given synthetic workload.

 #Results
 The L3-unified-2way configuration provides a total elapse time of 3168413 and total hits 961706 with total misses 28830.
 Whereas the same configuration with a L1 split (block size split into data and instructions) provided elapsed time 6217051, total hits 961706, total misses 14811.
 This indicates a slow down of 3048638 with the addition of a split L1 cache given the same workload.
-A split design allows for more aggressive pipelining as it allows for data and instruction accesses to occur in parallel thereby improving performance.
-In this case this performance improvement was not seen as the simulation simply reduces the size of L1 and accesses only the second part of the split thereby resulting in a smaller L1 cache which explains the higher total miss rate associated with the split simulation.
+A split design allows for more aggressive pipelining as it allows for data and instruction accesses to occur in simultaneously thereby improving performance.
+In this case this performance improvement was not actualised on the given workload.

+as the simulation simply reduces the size of L1 and accesses only the second part of the split thereby resulting in a smaller L1 cache which explains the higher total miss rate associated with the split simulation.

 #L3-unified-2way.conf